Glen Ridge rape

-In 1989, an intellectually disabled 17-year-old girl was raped with a broomstick and a baseball bat by members of the Glen Ridge High School football team in Glen Ridge, New Jersey.
+On March 1, 1989, an intellectually disabled 17-year-old girl was raped with a broomstick and a baseball bat by members of the Glen Ridge High School football team in Glen Ridge, New Jersey.
 This event attracted nationwide attention, mainly due to the perception that the assailants had been given special treatment by the school and local authorities due to their status as local football stars.
-The events were later documented in a book and TV movie.
+The events were later documented in a book and TV movie and a show.

 Assault

-The assault occurred on March 1, 1989.
 The victim, who had an intellectual disability and was later determined to have an IQ of 64, left her house the afternoon of the incident to go play basketball in Carteret Park.
 On the way, she found a stick which she decided to keep.
 When she arrived at the park, many of the school's athletes were there, either watching or participating in an informal baseball practice.
 One of the boys came over to her and asked her to come down to a basement of a nearby house for a party.
 The house was adjacent to the park and the owners were in Florida, with only the grandmother being home at that time.

 After initially refusing, she agreed when she was told that the boy's brother, whom she had a crush on, would go on a date with her.
 He put his arm around the victim and escorted her to the basement.
 When they reached the basement, 12 boys from the park were there.
 After some conversation, one of the boys removed his pants and underpants and the victim removed her shirt.
 At this point, a sophomore and another underclassman left.
 A total of six boys left while the victim undressed.

 Seven boys stayed, all football players and all seniors but one.
 The victim was then orally raped.
 She was forced to bend over and the boys took turns vaginally penetrating her.
 The victim was then penetrated with a broom by two of those present and she was penetrated with a baseball bat.
 The broom and bat were covered with plastic bags coated with Vaseline.
 At one point during the rape, one of the athletes passively suggested that they stop.
 After it was over, she promised not to tell, then waited outside the house for a long time, waiting for the promised date, which never happened.